 Ethel survived him by a decade.
 She passed away in 1980 at the age of about 70.
 They rest for all time in Westmoreland County Memorial Park in Greensburg.

 Son Leslie Bartlow ( ? - ? ) was born in (?).
 In September 1955, he "completed the first six months of his training as a male nurse at Pennsylvania Hospital in Philadelphia," reported the Connellsville Daily Courier.
+He graduated in April 1958.
 Leslie dwelled in Bedford, Bedford County, PA in 1970.
+He was deceased by 2017.

 ~ Daughter Elnora "Jane" (Swift) Snedden ~